Nonlinear inverse problem by T-matrix completion. I. Theory: Abstract

 \section{Abstract}

-We propose a conceptually new method for solving nonlinear inverse scattering problems (ISPs).
-The method is inspired by the theory of nonlocality of physical interactions and utilizes the relevant mathematical formalism.
-We formulate the ISP as a problem whose goal is to determine an unknown and, generally, nonlocal interaction potential $V$ from external scattering data.
-We then utilize the one-to-one correspondence between $V$ and the T-matrix of the problem, $T$.
-An iterative algorithm is proposed in which we seek $T$ that is (i) compatible with the data and (ii) corresponds to an interaction potential $V$ that is as diagonally-dominated as possible.
+We propose a conceptually new method for solving nonlinear inverse scattering problems (ISPs) such as are commonly encountered in tomographic ultrasound imaging, seismology and other applications.
+The method is inspired by the theory of nonlocality of physical interactions and utilizes the relevant formalism.
+We formulate the ISP as a problem whose goal is to determine an unknown interaction potential $V$ from external scattering data.
+Although we seek a local (diagonally-dominated) $V$ as the solution to the posed problem, we allow $V$ to be nonlocal at the intermediate stages of iterations.
+This allows us to utilize the one-to-one correspondence between $V$ and the T-matrix of the problem, $T$.
+Here it is important to realize that not every $T$ corresponds to a diagonal $V$ and we, therefore, relax the usual condition of strict diagonality (locality) of $V$.
+An iterative algorithm is proposed in which we seek $T$ that is (i) compatible with the measured scattering data and (ii) corresponds to an interaction potential $V$ that is as diagonally-dominated as possible.
 We refer to this algorithm as to the data-compatible T-matrix completion (DCTMC).
 This paper is Part I in a two-part series and contains theory only.
-Numerical examples are given in Part II (arXiv:1505.06777).
+Numerical examples of image reconstruction in a strongly nonlinear regime are given in Part II.
+The method described in this paper is particularly well suited for very large data sets that become increasingly available with the use of modern measurement techniques and instrumentation.